-Mr Chong is a partner of ACH Investments Pte Ltd, a specialist corporate advisory firm in Singapore, and, an Associate of Shadforths Limited, a leading financial firm in Tasmania, Australia.
+Mr Chong is a partner of ACH Investments Pte Ltd, a specialist corporate advisory firm in Singapore.
 Prior to co-founding ACH Investments Pte Ltd, Mr Chong was a multi-award winning equity analyst and the Managing Director of HSBC James Capel Securities (Singapore) Pte Ltd, (now known as HSBC Securities (Singapore) Pte Ltd), a member of the Hong Kong Bank Group of companies.
-Mr Chong is an independent director of several public companies listed on the Australian, Singapore and Luxembourg Stock Exchanges.
+Mr Chong is an independent director of several public companies listed on the Australian and Singapore Stock Exchanges.
 Mr Chong is also a Director and/or advisor to many private companies and to many Asian families and the judicial branch of the Singapore government.